kekuchan/swarmbject/docs/std/arr/Void.md

 in its array.
 * The size of the subarray to replace.
-* The size of the subarray to replace with. function that returns a pointer to an element, from the given array, at the given index.
+* The size of the subarray to replace with.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
-* A pointer to an "unsigned char(void*,void*)" function that can compare the given element to find with any of the array elements and returns std::Compare::equal if equal, or something else otherwise.
+* A pointer to an "unsigned char(void*, unsigned int, void*, unsigned int)" function that can compare any element of the given first subarray at the given index to replace, with any element of the given second subarray at the given index to replace in and returns std::Compare::equal if equal, or something else otherwise.

 Returns: unsigned int.